Southern California store owner who banned masks says he's being harassed over coronavirus views

 Four signs outside of his store read: “We’re OPEN – to the truth,” “No masks allowed,” “handshakes OK,” “Hugs very OK.”

-He said the pharmaceutical industry is using the pandemic to make vaccines that are “poisonous”

 COVID-19 is a highly contagious disease that mainly spreads through respiratory droplets in the air.
-Wearing masks can help slow the spread of the virus to others, experts say, because it keeps droplets sent through the air from breathing, sneezing or coughing inside the mask.
+Wearing masks can help slow the spread of the virus to others, experts say, because it keeps droplets sent into the air through breathing, sneezing or coughing inside the mask.

 COSTCO TO START REQUIRING FACE MASKS FOR ALL SHOPPERS